meteor/tutorials/content/angular/step02.md

 {{#template name="angular-step02"}}
 # Defining views with templates

-To turn our Meteor app into Angular compatible, we need to add the [angular-meteor package](http://angular-meteor.com/) by typing the following command into your command line:
+To use Angular in our app, we need to add the [angular-meteor package](http://angular-meteor.com/) by typing the following command into the command line:

     meteor add urigo:angular